codewithheeren/.Net/WPF - Windows Presentation Foundation/Event Handling/PracticeProblems.md

 3. Create a custom event class , where on click on button a proprty of cutom event class change and message popup show saying - poperty get changed.

 4. Create an simple implementaion of data binding. for text block , text comes from MainWindow class property.

+5. Create another simple implementation of data binding for text block with text box Whatever we write in text box should be display in text block .